aliutkuunlu/cleaningRobot/README.md

 # cleaningRobot
-Algorithm thar find how many cell is cleaned by robot
+Algorithm that find how many cell is cleaned by robot

 Given String array such as
 String[] R = {"...X..", "....XX", "..X..."} we create a room for our robot.